I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfinterrupt-getinfo.md

 <p>This method does not return a value.</p>

 ## -remarks
-<p>The <b>GetInfo</b> method can obtain interrupt information only if your driver calls it after the framework has called the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439734">OnPrepareHardware</a> callback function and before the framework has called the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439739">OnReleaseHardware</a> callback function.</p>

-<p>For information about the order in which a driver's callback functions are called, see <a href="wdf.pnp_and_power_management_scenarios_in_umdf">PnP and Power Management Scenarios in UMDF</a>.</p>

-<p>For more information about handling interrupts in UMDF drivers, see <a href="wdf.accessing_hardware_and_handling_interrupts">Accessing Hardware and Handling Interrupts</a>.</p>

-<p>The <b>GetInfo</b> method can obtain interrupt information only if your driver calls it after the framework has called the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439734">OnPrepareHardware</a> callback function and before the framework has called the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/hh439739">OnReleaseHardware</a> callback function.</p>
+<p>The <b>GetInfo</b> method can obtain interrupt information only if your driver calls it after the framework has called the driver's <a href="wdf.ipnpcallbackhardware2_onpreparehardware">OnPrepareHardware</a> callback function and before the framework has called the driver's <a href="wdf.ipnpcallbackhardware2_onreleasehardware">OnReleaseHardware</a> callback function.</p>

 <p>For information about the order in which a driver's callback functions are called, see <a href="wdf.pnp_and_power_management_scenarios_in_umdf">PnP and Power Management Scenarios in UMDF</a>.</p>